-Abbots Langley Parish is situated on the edge of the fertile Gade Valley and is made up of several settlements, including Abbots Langley, Bedmond, Kitters Green, Hunton Bridge Langleybury and Leavesden.
-The village itself sits on on a saucer of gravel covering various layers of clay over a base of chalk and early records show that water could be drawn from wells of only 20ft depth despite being some 220 feet above the valley bottom.
+Abbots Langley Parish is on the edge of the fertile Gade Valley and is made up of several settlements, including Abbots Langley, Bedmond, Kitters Green, Hunton Bridge, Langleybury and Leavesden.
+The village itself sits on a saucer of gravel covering various layers of clay over a base of chalk and early records show that water could be drawn from wells of only 20ft depth despite being some 220 feet above the valley bottom.
 The 1873 Ordnance Map shows no fewer than 29 ponds in the parish, one of which, now lost, stretched the length of one side of what is now the village high street.
 The area was ideal for habitation by early man and the archaeologist Sir John Evans (1823-1908) found evidence of this in his discovery of flint flakes, scrapers and other crude tools close to the surface in the local fields.
-A number of these are now housed in the Ashmolean Museum in Oxford.
-Celtic urns dating from period between 10BC-AD30, show evidence of habitation by local tribes during that period and tessellated paving and coins dating to the period between AD41-AD378, found in the 1980s during the laying of foundations for houses near the station, attest to Roman habitation.
+A number of these are now in the Ashmolean Museum in Oxford.
+Celtic urns dating from period between 10BC-AD30, show evidence of habitation by local tribes during that period.
+Tessellated paving and coins dating to the period between AD41-AD378, found in the 1980s during the laying of foundations for houses near the station, attest to Roman habitation.

-The Domesday entry for Abbots Langley records that it was part of the Hundred of `Danish', a location that no longer exists; had a population of 19 households, comprising of 10 villagers, 5 smallholders, 2 slaves, 1 priest and 1 Frenchman.
+The Domesday entry for Abbots Langley records that it was part of the Hundred of `Danish', a location that no longer exists, and had a population of 19 households, comprising of 10 villagers, 5 smallholders, 2 slaves, 1 priest and 1 Frenchman.
 The Tenant in Chief in 1066 was the Abbots of St. Albans, probably either Leofstan or Frithric, and by 1086 this position was held by Paul de Caen and a Man at Arms.
 The latter was probably the Frenchman mentioned in the Doomsday book to whom the Abbot granted the tenancy of the estate.

 Nicholas Breakspear was born in, or about, the year 1100, in Bedmond in the Parish of Abbots Langley.
 It is believed that his father was associated with the Abbey of St Albans, probably as a monk or a priest.
 When Nicholas was about 18 years old, he too applied to enter St Albans Abbey.
 However he was refused admission on the grounds that he had too little schooling to qualify for entrance.
 Undeterred by this refusal, Nicholas went abroad to study, briefly staying at St Denys in Paris then, via other places to Avignon, where he became a monk in the Augustinian Abbey of St Rufus.
 He was elected Abbot in 1137 and earned a reputation as a stern leader with high standards.
 He was called to Rome, where Pope Eugenius III recognised his qualities and, having made him Cardinal of Albano, sent him on a mission to Scandinavia to restore peace and order to the local churches and monasteries and set up two new archbishoprics.
 After four years Nicholas returned to Rome, where the Pope was now the 90 year old Anastasius IV.
 Within a year the old Pope had died and in 1154 Nicholas found himself unanimously elected Pope.
 He took the name Adrian IV.